 In April 2008, the relevant PRC governmental authorities also released qualification criteria and application and assessment procedures for "high and new technology enterprises strongly supported by the state," which would be entitled to a statutory tax rate of 15.0%.
 Beijing JTX Technology, Beijing Zhong Zhi Shi Zheng, SouFun Media and SouFun Network and Beijing Technology obtained qualification as "high and new technology enterprises strongly supported by the state" in May and June 2009 and may apply for renewal of such status on a three-year basis.
 Renewal of such status is subject to such companies continuing to demonstrate the requisite qualifications and obtaining approval from the relevant tax authorities.
 We expect that our overall effective tax rate will increase as a result of the implementation of the new enterprise income tax law.
-In April 2010, following discussions with relevant PRC tax authorities on our status as a "high and new technology enterprise strongly supported by the state," we paid US\$9.0 million (including interest of US\$1.2 million) to resolve uncertainties about our tax treatment in 2008.
-As there was no penalty charge relating to these payments, we did not record any penalties in relation to these payments in 2008 and 2009.
+In April 2010, following discussions with relevant PRC tax authorities on our status as a "high and new technology enterprise strongly supported by the state," we payments, we did not record any penalties in relation to these payments in 2008 and 2009.
 Although some of our subsidiaries and consolidated controlled entities in China qualified in years prior to 2008 for certification as "high and new technology enterprises strongly supported by the state" under the previous PRC enterprise income tax laws, we failed to promptly renew such certification under the New EIT Law in 2008.
 As a result, these PRC entities became subject to income tax at the rate of 25.0% instead of the preferential tax rates enjoyed by "high and new technology enterprises strongly supported by the state."
-We engaged in discussions with the relevant PRC tax authorities to persuade them to retroactively recognize our subsidiaries and consolidated controlled entities in China as "high and new technology enterprises strong supported by the state" so that we could apply the preferential tax rates to these PRC entities starting from 2008.
-As our request for retroactive recognition was not formally agreed to by the tax authorities, we decided to accept the 25.0% tax rate and make a lump-sum payment of US\$9.0 million to resolve any uncertainty relating to our PRC entities' tax and to settle our tax liability and avoid further interest charges or any assessment of penalties.
-This lump-sum payment consisted of US\$7.8 million relating to income taxes owed for 2008 and interest owed on such income taxes of US\$1.2 million.
-This payment did not include any penalties or other payments and was not a condition to or related to the receipt by certain of our subsidiaries and controlled consolidated entities of qualification as "high and new technology enterprises strongly supported by the state" in 2009.
-During 2009, each of Beijing JTX Technology, Beijing Zhong Zhi
+We engaged in discussions with the relevant PRC tax authorities, we decided to accept the 25.0% tax rate and make a lump-sum payment of US\$9.0 million to resolve any uncertainty relating to our PRC entities 'tax and to settle our tax liability and avoid further interest charges or any assessment of penalties.
+This lump-sum payment consisted of US\$7.8 million relating to income taxes owed for 2008 and

-Shi Zheng, SouFun Media, SouFun Network and Beijing Technology obtained qualification as "high and new technology enterprises strongly supported by the state" under the New EIT Law effective from 2009.
+Shi Zheng, SouFun Media, SouFun Network and Beijing Technology obtained qualification as "high and new technology enterprises strongly supported by the state" under the New FIT Law effective from 2009